-- Will be closed book (no notes, no calculator or text editor are allowed).
+- Will be closed book (no notes, no calculator or text editor are allowed). - Generally, is very easy if you carefully review. - Covers material from lectures. - Only the third is proctored;

-- Will be 40 minutes long.

-- Generally, is very easy if you carefully review.

-- Covers material from lectures.

-- Only the third is proctored;

 Late Policy

 Late work is not accepted without prior arrangement for any group work, individual work and the final.